LumaNodeStudios/Multi-Purpose-Bot/README.md

 # NOTE
 - This bot is being released as BETA meaning there is a chance there is issues or missing features ETC. (USE AT YOUR OWN WILL UNTIL BOT IS DECLARED FINISHED)
+- No support will be provided for people that use this as it is NOT declared finished!
 - This bot can be run on your personal PC for testing but it is **recommended** to run it on a VPS (Virtual Private Server) or dedicated server for 24/7 uptime.

 # Installation